 The judge will also apply the principle that a child should have as much contact with each parent as is in the child’s best interests.
 However, a court must consider the child’s physical, emotional and psychological safety, security and well-being, above all else.
 This will be particularly important in cases of family violence.

 A person’s past conduct or behaviour may not be taken into account unless it is relevant to the exercise of parenting time, decision-making responsibility or contact with the child.

-For parenting arrangements made or updated after the new law comes into force, courts assign decision-making responsibility and parenting time through a parenting order, based only on the best interests of the child.
+For parenting arrangements made or updated after the new law came into force, courts assign decision-making responsibility and parenting time through a parenting order, based only on the best interests of the child.

 Parenting time is when you are responsible for your child.
 This includes the time when your child is not physically in your care, such as when your child is at school or in daycare.